moderndatacompany/dataos.info/docs/resources/yaml_configuration.md

 # YAML configuration files

-This page has information on features of YAML which will be useful while writing the configuration files for DataOS Resources.
+This page has information on features of YAML which will be useful while writing the configuration files for [DataOS Resources.](../resources.md)

-1. Declare multiple entities and resource-instances in a single YAML file.
+1. Declare multiple entities and Resource-instances in a single YAML file.
 To do this, use three dashes `---` to separate the two entities.
-For example, we can create a Depot while using the reference of a Secret in the same config file.
+For example, we can create a [Depot](./depot.md) while using the reference of a [Secret](./secret.md) in the same config file.

     ```yaml
     version: v1